-Police have the Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to not investigate less serious complaints, but to deal with them as ‘customer Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. issues’.
+Police have the discretion to not investigate less serious complaints, but to deal with them as ‘customer service issues’.
 These complaints (e.g. allegations of rudeness) are usually handled quickly and informally at a local or district police management level.
 Police also have the discretion to dismiss trivial complaints.
 If you think the PSC has wrongly characterised your complaint as trivial and wrongly dismissed your complaint, you can contact IBAC.

 Police investigations usually involve at least one interview between the police officer who is investigating the complaint and the person making the complaint.
 You do not have to give an interview, but it usually helps your complaint if you do.
-The length of the interview depends on the seriousness of the complaint, how clearly the A person who begins a criminal prosecution against another in the Magistrates’ Court, or formally starts an action in a court or tribunal or makes a complaint to a complaint-handling body.
-In a civil action they could also be referred to as a plaintiff or an applicant. explains the issue they are complaining about, and the complexity of the scenario into which an investigation is being undertaken.
+The length of the interview depends on the seriousness of the complaint, how clearly the complainant explains the issue they are complaining about, and the complexity of the scenario into which an investigation is being undertaken.
 Subsequently, police officers will sometimes interview witnesses and make various inquiries.
 Sometimes, legal and scientific advice is obtained.

-Once an investigation is completed (this typically takes several months), the results of the investigation are referred to the officer in (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. of the PSC, who decides whether or not the investigation has substantiated the complaint.
+Once an investigation is completed (this typically takes several months), the results of the investigation are referred to the officer in charge of the PSC, who decides whether or not the investigation has substantiated the complaint.
 The outcome of the investigation may also be reported to IBAC.